gethugothemes/persian-hugo/exampleSite/content/faq/faq.md

 Yes!
 I am located in the Tampa bay area, and will go anywhere within a 40 mile radius for any shoot, for no additional cost.
 Outside of the 40 miles, I add on a mileage fee.
 I also travel out of state (some restrictions may apply currently), but there is a travel fee added on instead of the mileage fee.
 The travel fee varies slightly by location, but expect a minimum of $350.
 If I am booking more than one session in your area, that fee may be split between clients!
 So tell your friends! ;)

-\*NOTE* Starting mid January 2022, I will be relocating to Fort Myers, Florida.
-My travel radius will be based off that location from them on unless you have booked a session prior to that date.
-However, I will have select dates each month available in the Tampa/St Pete area that will be available with no additional travel fee!
+\*NOTE* Starting mid-February 2022, I will be relocating to Fort Myers, Florida.
+My travel radius will be based off that location from them on, unless you have booked a session prior to that date.
+However, I will have select dates each month available in the Tampa/St Pete area- that will be available with no additional travel fee!

 **-How soon do I get my photos?**